Which polishing pads are there?

 How do you know which polishing pad to use for the desired result?

 Before you start, it is advisable to carry out a small test to get to know the paintwork better.
 Choose a spot of approx. 50 x 50 cm to determine the right combination of pad and polish.
 This way you also quickly know how many steps you need to take to polish the paintwork.
-You can do as follows to determine which pads and polish you need:
+You can do as follows to determine which pads and polish you need:- It is best to start with a light/fine polishing pad and polishing agent.

 - Start by polishing the small surface to see if the desired result is treated and, of course, if it is scratch-free.
 If it is, then you can treat the entire surface with this combination of pad and agent.